 Addressing the whole person

-Medications.
-Rheumatologists can prescribe medications to lessen pain.
-These drugs, often called antidepressants, have been in use for decades — not only for the treatment of depression, but also for conditions such as neuropathic pain and sleep disorders.
+Medications — Rheumatologists can prescribe medications to lessen pain.
+Drugs used to treat fibromyalgia include muscle relaxants, antidepressants and gabapentinoids.
+Antidepressants have been in use for decades, not only for the treatment of depression, but also for conditions such as neuropathic pain and sleep disorders.

-“While three drugs are now approved by the U.S. Food and Drug Administration for the treatment of fibromyalgia, rheumatologists use many others in the same category with similar benefits,” notes Dr. Gota.
+“While three drugs are now approved by the U.S. Food and Drug Administration for the treatment of fibromyalgia, rheumatologists use many others in the same category with similar benefits,” Dr. Gota says.

-Physical therapy.
-Patients are often afraid to exercise because they hurt more after they move.
+Physical therapy — People with fibromyalgia often are afraid to exercise because they hurt more after they move.
 But exercise raises the level of endorphins, which improve sleep, memory and mood.
 Exercise also improves brain function and gives patients control over their own bodies.
 Physical therapists will tailor an exercise program for each patient.

 “Fibromyalgia pain can worsen when people try to do too much.
-Guidance from a physical therapist can show them how to gradually increase their exercise levels,” says Dr. Gota.
+Guidance from a physical therapist can show them how to gradually increase their exercise levels,” Dr. Gota says.